nymtech/nym/documentation/operators/src/faq.md

 ## Mixnet nodes

-### What determines the rewards when running a mixnode?
+### What determines the rewards when running a mix node?

 The stake required for a mix node to achieve maximum rewards is called mix node saturation point.
 This is calculated from the staking supply (all circulating supply + part of unlocked tokens).
 The target level of staking is to have 50% of the staking supply locked in mix nodes.